reyn1920/online-production/TRAE_RULES.md

 - Local workspace for code generation and testing
 - Use `.env.local` for local configuration (Git ignored)
 - Run all services locally for development and debugging
+- **OLLAMA REQUIREMENT**: Ensure Ollama service is running and accessible
+- Verify required AI models are installed and functional

 ### Staging Environment